514-labs/oltp-to-olap-showcase/apps/sqlmodel-example/README.md

 ## The Delete Event Challenge

 PostgreSQL logical replication emits full rows for `insert` and `update`, but `delete` events only include the primary key; every other field arrives as `None`.
-In ClickHouse we aim to keep columns non-nullable and use `LowCardinality` where possible for compression.
+In ClickHouse we aim to keep columns non-nullable and use `LowCardinality` where possible for optimal compression and read performance.
 Accepting the raw delete payload would force `Nullable` columns and negate those optimizations.

 **Solution in this example**